Spivey State Bank, A Division of Persons Banking Company

 Internet Banking Agreement

-I hereby request that Spivey State Bank (the "Bank") allow me to select an Access
+I hereby request that Spivey State Bank, A Division of Persons Banking Company (the "Bank") allow me to select an Access

 ID and Password, to be used to gain access to my accounts via the Internet.
 I understand